-- 1.1.1.3 The requirements contained in the Appendix are applicable both to new and existing ships to which the International Convention on Load Lines apply.
-A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs. - 1.1.1.4 The requirements of the Guidelines contained in Sections 2 to 6 apply to ships specified in 1.1.1.1 the keels of which are laid or which are at similar stage of construction on or after 1 January 2005.
-Requirements of Section 3 shall apply to every ship to which a minimum freeboard is assigned.
+- 1.1.1.1 The requirements of these Rules cover the following decked ships subject to the Register technical supervision: - .1 ships of 24 m in length and more not engaged in international voyages or engaged in international voyages exclusively in the Caspian Sea, fishing vessels engaged or not engaged in international voyages with the exception of pleasure yachts not engaged in trade; - .2 all types of new mobile offshore drilling units (MODU) granted with the Load Line Certificate according to 1.4.5.1; - .3 ships of less than 24 m in length with the exception of pleasure yachts not engaged in trade and small craft. - 1.1.1.2 Zones, areas and seasonal periods specified in these Rules shall be determined in accordance with the Annex.
+A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs. - 1.1.1.3 Requirements of Section 3 shall apply to every ship to which a minimum freeboard is assigned.
 Dilution of these requirements may be granted to ships, to which a greater than minimum freeboard is assigned on condition of satisfactory review results of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis.

-Where the ship is assigned an excessive freeboard such that the resulting draught is not more than that corresponding to a minimum summer freeboard for the same ship, but with an assumed freeboard deck located at distance below the actual freeboard deck at least equal to the standard superstructure height, the requirements of 3.2.2 to 3.2.9, 3.2.12, 3.2.13 and 3.3 being applied, the actual freeboard deck may be considered as a superstructure deck.
+Where the ship is assigned an excessive freeboard such that the resulting draught is not more than that corresponding to a minimum summer freeboard for the same ship, but with an assumed freeboard deck located at distance below the actual freeboard deck at least equal to the standard superstructure height, the requirements of 3.2.2 through 3.2.9, 3.2.12, 3.2.13 and 3.3 being applied, the actual freeboard deck may be considered as a superstructure deck.